kushidesign/kushi/README.md

 ```
 <br>

-If you need or want to define your own classnames, you can leverage kushi's flexible and robust [prefixing options](#prefixing-options).
-You can supply your own classname by passing a quoted symbol as the first argument to sx:
+If you need or want to define your own classnames, you can supply your own classname by passing a quoted symbol as the first argument to sx:

 ```Clojure
 (defn my-component []